pateln40/CW1_2020/Learning Journal.md

     {
         if (cur_coins > 0)
         {
-            coinsLeft.text = "Honey    " + cur_coins.ToString ("D");
+            coinsLeft.text = "Honey" + cur_coins.ToString ("D");

 It was something I couldn’t ignore because the player wouldn’t know if they collected all  objects in the maze.
 It took a couple of hours to think of why it wouldn’t work since the script looked fine, however I realised that I missed a couple of lines of code.
 And this finally made the UI Countdown to 0 and trigger the door.
+Small error but I realised it and it made sense why the UI wasn't counting down properly.

     public void UpdateUI()
     {
         if (cur_coins > 0)
         {
-            coinsLeft.text = "Honey    " + cur_coins.ToString ("D");
+            coinsLeft.text = "Honey" + cur_coins.ToString ("D");

         }
         else if (cur_coins <= 0) {
-            coinsLeft.text = "Honey    " + cur_coins.ToString ("D");
+            coinsLeft.text = "Honey" + cur_coins.ToString ("D");
             Door.SetActive (true);
         }